 (b) shall not be impeachable on the ground that no case had arisen to authorise the exercise of the power, or that proper notice was not given, or that the power was otherwise improperly or irregularly exercised, but any person damnified by an unauthorised or irregular exercise of the power shall, subject to this Act, have his remedy in damages against the Corporation but shall have no other remedy in damages or for compensation against the Crown.

 [Section 102 amended by No. 25 of 1985 s.
 145; No. 73 of 1995 s.
 63; No. 81 of 1996 s.
 153(1) and (2); No. 60 of 2006 s.
-129(4); No. 12 of 2008 s.
-52; No. 19 of 2010 s.
+129(4); No. 12 of 2008 Sch.
+1 cl.
+4; No. 19 of 2010 s.
 54(3).]

-103. Discharge of liability on sale of land
+103. Sale of land discharges liability of owners etc.

 Any sale of land by the Corporation pursuant to this Division, or any transfer or conveyance made pursuant to the next preceding section of this Act, shall discharge the land and all owners and occupiers thereof, and all previous owners and occupiers thereof, from any liability to the Corporation for moneys referred to in section 89 and then due to the Corporation or other moneys then due to the Corporation for any purpose which, at the time of the sale or the transfer or the conveyance, were a charge upon the land, or which were otherwise recoverable by the Corporation in respect of the land, whether pursuant to this Act or any other Act.